lirmm/waves-core/docs/user_doc/service/submissions.rst

 Service input creation
 ----------------------

-    Click on 'Add another input' to create a new input, it opens then a popup window to setup your new input
+    Click on 'Add another input' to create a new input, it opens then a popup window to setup your new input.

-    In this first popup, you must choose type for your new submission input
+    In this first popup, you must choose type for your new submission input.

      .. figure:: backoffice/submission-params-2.png
         :width: 90%
         :align: center
         :figclass: thumbnail

     When type is selected, you enter the details information for your input.
-All inputs share the following information.
+All inputs share the following information :

-    * **Label**: displayed label for your input
+    * **Label**: displayed label for your input.
-    * **Name**: the actual parameter name used in command line for job submission
+    * **Name**: the actual parameter name used in command line for job submission.
     * **Command line format**: to generate expected command line, you set here the parameter type:

         * *Assigned named parameter*: [name]=value